Adolfo Salazar

-Adolfo Salazar Ruiz de Palacios (6 March 1890 - 27 September 1958) was a Spanish music historian, music critic, composer, and diplomat of the first half of the twentieth century.
+Adolfo Salazar Ruiz de Palacios (6 March 1890 – 27 September 1958) was a Spanish music historian, music critic, composer, and diplomat of the first half of the twentieth century.
 He was the preeminent Spanish musicologist of the Silver Age.
 Fluent in Spanish, French, and English, he was an intellectual and expert of the artistic and cultural currents of his time, and a brilliant polemicist.
-He maintained a close connection with other prominent Spanish intellectuals and musicians including José Ortega y Gasset, Jesús Bay y Gay, and Ernesto Halffter.
+He maintained a close connection with other prominent Spanish intellectuals and musicians including José Ortega y Gasset, Jesús Bal y Gay, and Ernesto Halffter.
 In his writings, he was a defender of the French musical aesthetic of Maurice Ravel and Claude Debussy.

 He composed over twenty works for orchestra, string quartet, solo piano, voice and piano, chorus, and guitar.
 While his compositions are significant in the context of the 1920s Spanish musical avant-garde, today his critical writings are deemed of greater importance.
 He is most known for his insightful commentary and analysis in his eighteen years as music critic (1918-1936) for the Madrid daily El Sol.